A physics-based model of swarming jellyfish: Methods

-Additionally, we incorporate three paradigmatic phenomena of swimming \cite{albert2011s}: First, the agents tend to orient themselves such that they counteract the flow in which they are immersed.
-This is, because the currents may advect prey downstream, but also because the currents may transport jellyfish to undesired regions such as shore lines \cite{fossette2015current}.
+{The angular coupling function $G(.)$ acts like a potential in the noisy dynamics and causes certain directions to be more favorable than others.
+In this study, we consider three paradigmatic orientational inputs \cite{albert2011s}: } First, the agents tend to orient themselves such that they counteract the flow in which they are immersed. {Whereas the physiological causes of this behavior are still hypothesized, it is a matter of fact that swimming against the currents increases the survival rate \cite{fossette2015current}.
+For example, currents may transport jellyfish to undesired regions such as shore lines and swimming against the flow also increases the chances of catching prey}.
 Second, jellyfish try to avoid regions of turbulent flow in order both to optimize their swimming performances and to escape shear flows that may harm their fragile body.
 Third, jellyfish orient towards the prey concentration, in particular when under starvation \cite{arai1991attraction}.
+In order to model the interplay of these behaviors, we introduce three separate angular coupling functions $g_j(\theta_j-\delta_{({\bf U}, {\cal C}, F)})$ with respect to the three local directions $\delta_{({\bf U},{\cal C},F)}$, of current, absolute vorticity gradient and prey: